Activities and Programs

 The basis of spiritual practice at the Toronto Zen Centre is zazen, or meditation.
 In addition to regularly scheduled meditation (zazen), the Zen Centre offers private instruction in Zen Buddhism, chanting services, study groups, ceremonies, all-day sittings, Zen talks by the teacher (teisho), and talks by senior members of the community(Sangha).
-More information about each of these activities below.
+More information about each of these activities is below.

 Teishos